-TNCs (or ridesharing companies) involve a taxi-like, or limousine-like, service where drivers respond to requests on their smartphone, transporting passengers from one destination to another.
-The TNCs (such as Uber, Lyft or SideCar) sign on drivers as independent contractors and not employees of the the TNC.
+TNCs (or ridesharing companies) involve a taxi-like, or limousine-like, service where drivers respond to requests on their smartphone and transport passengers from one destination to another.
+The TNCs (such as Uber, Lyft or SideCar) sign on drivers as independent contractors and not employees of the TNC.
 The TNC provides the connection infrastructure, payment processing and branding that drivers rely on to attract passengers.

 The increased risk for TNC drivers working for companies like Uber, Lyft and Sidecar arises for quite a different reason to that of homesharing.
-The guests in a TNC service are chauffeured, rather than left unsupervised, so malicious damage to, or theft from, the vehicle is unlikely to be a problem.
+The guests in a TNC service are chauffeured rather than left unsupervised, so malicious damage to, or theft from, the vehicle is unlikely to be a problem.
 The increased auto risk simply arises from being on the road for a longer period of time (and proportional increase in liability and collision risk) when your job involves driving for much longer periods than would be the case under an equivalent purely personal use vehicle.
 There is also an increased risk from travelling through a greater variety of neighborhoods that the driver may not be familiar with.

-&lt;sup>1 http://www.businessinsider.com/Airbnb-horror-victim-2011-7
+&lt;sup>1 http://mashable.com/2011/08/01/airbnb-ransackgate/